Radhey2565/accident-risk-prediction/README.md

 Download from Kaggle: [US Accidents Dataset](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents)

-Place it in the project root as `accidents.csv` (not included in repo due to size).
+Placed it in the project root as `accidents.csv` (not included in repo due to size).

 ---